tooda02/castle-cron/README.md

 -zk | ZOOKEEPER_SERVERS | Optional; if omitted, the value must be supplied in the ZOOKEEPER_SERVERS environment variable.
 Specifies a comma-separated list of servers in the form *hostname:port[,hostname:port...]*
 -zt | 10 | Zookeeper timeout.
 Specifies the number of seconds of non-contact before a session times out.
 -n | *hostname* | Server name.
 Can include %h (hostname) and %p (pid).
 -f | | Force start.
-Starts the server even if its name duplicates another server.
+Start the server even if its name duplicates another server.
 -v | | Verbose.
 Include TRACE logging.

 #### CLI